logiqai/docs/irondb/integrations/opentsdb.md

 This will place all metrics under account\_id `1` with that UUID and call them `prod`.

-## Writing OpenTSDB Data with Network Listener[​](https://docs.circonus.com/irondb/integrations/opentsdb#writing-opentsdb-data-with-network-listener) <a href="#writing-opentsdb-data-with-network-listener" id="writing-opentsdb-data-with-network-listener"></a>
+## Writing OpenTSDB Data with Network Listener

 The network listener requires that we associate an account\_id, uuid, and name with a network port.
 This is added to the [IRONdb configuration file](../getting-started/configuration.md) during initial installation, for the default OpenTSDB text protocol port (4242).
 Additional stanzas may be added, associating different IDs with different ports to segregate incoming traffic.